 States responded to the 9/11 attacks on the World Trade Center by issuing specialty plates dedicated to curbing terrorism and honoring victims.
 This is a relatively new branch I’ve started and hope to add more!

-Specialties funding general environmental issues include Alabama, Idaho, and North Carolina for forests; Minnesota, South Carolina, and Texas with flowers; waterfall plates from Alabama and Kentucky; a trio of Montana plates benefiting the various pro-environmental groups; and the Virginia “Autumn Leaves” optional.
+Specialties funding general environmental issues include Alabama, Idaho, and North Carolina for forests; Arizona for recycling; waterfall plates from Alabama and Kentucky; flower-themed plates from Minnesota, South Carolina, and Texas; a trio of Montana plates benefiting the various pro-environmental groups; an Ohio issue preserving rivers; Oregon features Smoky the Bear to promote conservation; and the Virginia “Autumn Leaves” optional.

 State Parks and trails, National Parks, and certain natural landmarks are featured on specialty plates across the USA.
-California has done so with Yosemite and Lake Tahoe; Indiana and Minnesota have both opted to put trails on their plates; Montana residents can support Flathead Lake and Glacier National Park (two versions), while Nevada and New Jersey have Mt.
-Charleston and Liberty State Park as options; North Carolina and Tennessee have both spoken for the Great Smoky Mountains, and these states have also promoted the Blue Ridge Parkway and State Parks (two versions) respectively; an eye on Virginia roads can spot specialties for the Natural Bridge State Park and Shenandoah National Park; and finally Washington‘s plate helps preserve National Parks in general.
+Arkansas uses a graphic of hikers overlooking a vista to promote state parks; California has issued specialties for Yosemite and Lake Tahoe (latter of which has had two versions); Indiana and Minnesota have both opted to put trails on their plates; Montana residents can support Yellowstone National Park, Glacier National Park (two versions), and Flathead Lake, while Nevada and New Jersey have Mt.
+Charleston and Liberty State Park as options; North Carolina and Tennessee have both spoken for the Great Smoky Mountains, and these states have also promoted the Blue Ridge Parkway and State Parks respectively; Texas promotes trails with a plate featuring a runner and a biker against a beautiful sunset; an eye on Virginia roads can spot specialties for the Natural Bridge State Park and Shenandoah National Park; and finally Washington has plates to preserve National Parks and State Parks.

 College and University plates are prolific though it hasn’t been an area of concentration for me.
 Above, various mascots and logos decorate specialty plates.

 The plates above feature a prominent picture of a horse in a domesticated state (for wild horses, see “Wildlife Safari: On the Land”).
-The three Kentucky issues are succeeding variations of the Kentucky Horse Council specialty.
+Kentucky has had three variations of the Kentucky Horse Council specialty, and also issued a plate sponsored by the KEEP (Kentucky Equine Economic Advocate) Foundation.

 And the list goes on…specialties have been distributed for a wide array of causes, including this miscellaneous category.
-Explanations include: “Live the Golden Rule” plate benefits the Arizona Interfaith Movement; California‘s “Snoopy Plate” benefits museums across the state; Colorado‘s “Respect Life” plate honors the victims of the Columbine Shooting; the “Pioneers” plate was initially offered to residents who had descendants in the state 100 years prior but is now open to everyone; Florida‘s “Challenger” plate, which is considered by many to be the first true specialty plate, in tribute to the victims of the 1986 Challenger space shuttle disaster; Kentucky and Montana are amongst a handful of states that have an anti-abortion plate; Mississippi’s “Professional Hair Designer,” Nevada‘s “Atomic Testing Museum,” and Oklahoma‘s “National Weather Center” are totally unique; and Montana, the king of full-graphic specialty plates, has a cause for seemingly everything, from cities (Butte and Miles City, the latter the all-black one) to museums to recycling.
+Explanations include: “Live the Golden Rule” plate benefits the Arizona Interfaith Movement; Arkansas and New York honor Dr. Martin Luther King, Jr.; California‘s “Snoopy Plate” benefits museums across the state, “Honoring Veterans” contributes to Veteran-related organizations (motorists receive a decal for the organization of their choice), and the “Legacy” plate harkens back to the classic 1963 base with money going to a general environmental fund; Colorado‘s “Respect Life” plate honors the victims of the Columbine Shooting; the “Pioneers” plate was initially offered to residents who had descendants in the state 100 years prior but is now open to everyone; there’s the unique “Italian American Design (near to my heart); and the “Historical Plate,” which comes in three colors and benefits the Colorado Disability Funding Committee; Florida‘s “Challenger” issue, which is considered by many to be the first true specialty plate, in tribute to the victims of the 1986 Challenger space shuttle disaster.